wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 <br/>

-**These initial steps are only required the first time you make a deployment.
-The result of these first steps can be used repeatedly for subsequent demo deployments.**

 --------------------------
 <span style="color:red">**YOUR ONE TIME MANDATORY PREPARATORY STEPS**</span>

 --------------------------

-There are mandatory steps to follow in full before any of the demos can be deployed.
+**These initial steps are only required to get your data items the first time you make a deployment.
+The result of these first steps can be used repeatedly for subsequent demo deployments as long as the data items used, access keys and so on haven't expired, been deleted or rotated**

 <br/>